Khoroshkin-Tolstoy approach for quantum superalgebras: Quantum superalgebra Quantum superalgebra Uq(glm|n)

 \section{\texorpdfstring{Quantum superalgebra $\uqglmn$}{Quantum superalgebra Uq(glm|n)}}

-Let $q$ be the exponential of a complex number $\hbar$, such that $q$ is not a root of unity.
-We define the quantum superalgebra $\uqglmn$ as a unital associative $\bbC$-algebra generated by the elements\footnote{We use capital letters to distinguish between generators of $\uqglmn$ and $\uqlslmn$.}
+We define the quantum superalgebra $\uqglmn$ as a unital associative $\bbC$-superalgebra generated by the elements\footnote{We use capital letters to distinguish between generators of the quantum superalgebra $\uqglmn$ and the quantum superalgebra $\uqlslmn$.}

 which obey the corresponding defining relations.
-The $\bbZ_2$-grading of $\uqglmn$ is defined on generators as
+The $\bbZ_2$-grading of the superalgebra $\uqglmn$ is defined on generators as

-Before giving the explicit form of the defining relations, we introduce the notion of the $q$-supercommutator.
+Before giving the explicit form of the defining relations, introduce the notion of the $q$-supercommutator.
 The abelian group

-is called the root lattice of $\glmn$.
-We denote by $Q_+$ and $Q_-$ the sublattices
+is called the root lattice of the Lie superalgebra $\glmn$.
+Assuming that